bertozzivill/map-itn-cube/README.md

 # map-itn-cube

+NOTE: This branch is under active development.
+To view the branch used for the 2021 research paper, switch to branch `publication-2021`.

 The code in this repo generates estimates of insecticide treated net (ITN) ownership, access, and use in sub-Saharan Africa.

 ## Stock and Flow (stock_and_flow)